North American Release Date: June 29, 2000

 Genre: Role-Playing, Survival Horror

-Koudelka is a horror themed role-playing game, released exclusively for the Sony PlayStation in the Winter of 1999.
-It was developed by Sacnoth, who would later to become Nautilus, and serves as the precursor to their PlayStation 2 role-playing trilogy, Shadow Hearts.
+Koudelka is a horror-themed role-playing game, released exclusively for the Sony PlayStation in the Winter of 1999.
+It was developed by Sacnoth, a company that would later to become Nautilus and serves as the precursor to their PlayStation 2 role-playing trilogy, Shadow Hearts.

 Set near the end of the 19th century, the story revolves around the mysterious Nemeton Monastery and takes place entirely within its grounds.
 The game's namesake, Koudelka Iasant, a gypsy woman gifted with psychic abilities, arrives to investigate the callings of a spirit from within the walls.
 Shortly thereafter, she encounters two fellows, Edward Plunkett, an adventurer based loosely on the author of the same name, and James O'Flaherty, a bishop sent to recover an artifact of the Catholic Church.
 The trio soon discovers that the house of God has been tainted by the misguided experiments of a man trying to revive his deceased wife.

-With the game's reliance on a singular Goliath building as the central area, it may start to seem somewhat familiar to Resident Evil beyond both being deemed survival horror.
+With the game's reliance on a singular goliath building as the central area, it may start to seem somewhat familiar to Resident Evil beyond just the similarities attached to the genre.
 Exploration is done in a very similar fashion, going so far as to include tank controls as the method of moving the heroine.
 Also much like the aforementioned PlayStation classic, several notes and files are available, which serve to add some flavor and provide hints to assist the player in discovering the solution to one of the several puzzles that litter the game.

 Home Sweet Home

 Koudelka is something of an oddity in the PlayStation library.
-Survival horror themed role-playing games are a rarity in and of themselves, and while I can't say it excels as either of those things, I found something remarkable during the adventure.
-The high-quality writing, characters & monster designs come together with the flawed execution of the central ideas to form a package far greater than the sum of its parts.
+Survival horror-themed role-playing games are a rarity in and of themselves, and, while I can't say it excels as either of those things, I had a great time discovering the game's mysteries.
+The mix of humor from the characters and their constant one-upmanship was a key source of enjoyment for me and the tremendously strange creature designs helped it to come together to create a package far more enjoyable than the sum of its parts.